 With the 2013 dedication of a plaque which honors the "men and women of Northwest Ohio" who worked on the site over the years, the saga of the demolition of the former Jeep Parkway plant in Toledo, Ohio was complete.
-Bill Norris' photos of that ceremony are at the bottom of this page, which describes the progress of the demolition from 2002 to 2007. -- Derek Redmond
+That ceremony, along with the 2018 opening of the new Dana driveline plant at the site, is at the bottom of this page, which describes the gradual progress of the demolition starting in 1979. -- Derek Redmond

 Todd Paisley reported, "I spent Friday (11 January) with (Jeep House Museum curator) Ron Szymanski and the plant videographer, getting one last tour of the factory.
 The W-O Research building (Building 52) and the Mather Spring building are already down and Building 110 is starting to go.
 We were all getting ready to climb the ramp to the roof when the contractor said we couldn't take any photos and we couldn't go into any buildings."